William G. Bowen: Career

-Duke University President Richard H. Brodhead appointed him and Julius L. Chambers to evaluate the performance of Duke University's administration in handling the alarming.
+Duke University President Richard H. Brodhead appointed him and Julius L. Chambers to evaluate the performance of Duke University's administration in handling the 2006 lacrosse team case.

+Bowen's input helped then Williams College president Morton Schapiro decide to become Northwestern University president in 2009.
+Later, Schapiro said that Bowen was his "most trusted academic advisor and mentor.

 Bowen died on October 20, 2016, fourteen days after his 83rd birthday, in Princeton, New Jersey, United States.
 He is buried in the Presidents' Plot at the Princeton Cemetery.